eesilas/unihiker-docs/docs/wiki/LanguageReference/Part1UNIHIKER/MouseAndKeyboard/reference_unihiker_on_mouse_move.md

 - [UNIHIKER](https://www.dfrobot.com/product-2691.html)

 ### **Example Code**
 Instantiate an object of the GUI class within the UNIHIKER class.
 Define a callback function to display text on the screen.
-Then, use the object to call the on_mouse_move() function to capture mouse coordinates and bind the callback function for displaying them on the screen.
+Then, use the object to call the on_mouse_move() function to capture mouse coordinates (touch screen click) and bind the callback function for displaying them on the screen.

 ```python
 from unihiker import GUI   # Import the package